AvakyanK/TeorVer/README.md

 '''.
 Input parameters:
 n - number of values;
-p - the probability of occurrence of a value
+p - the probability of occurrence of a value.

 You can calculate the binomial random variable variance with